The Role of the Governor-General

 The Governor-General's ceremonial duties themselves derive from his relationship to the Parliament and the Government.
 To mark the opening of a new Parliament the Governor-General delivers the speech from the throne, in which the Government sets out its legislative programme.
 He administers oaths of office to Prime Ministers and Ministers, to Administrators of Territories of the Commonwealth, to judges of Federal Courts, and to the Auditor-General.
 He receives the credentials of foreign Ambassadors and the High Commissioners of Republics within the Commonwealth.
 He holds investitures at Government House and elsewhere, and invests recipients of honours and awards with their insignia.
 He attends Anzac Day and Remembrance Day commemorative services and leads the nation in its tributes to its war dead.
 He is the reviewing officer at many military parades, at which he presents commissions and prizes to graduating officers, or new colours and banners to regiments and other units of the armed services.
 He receives and entertains visiting heads of state in accordance with the accepted standards of international diplomacy and protocol.

-In carrying out all of these acts of state ceremonial, whether at Government House or in public the Governor-General is fulfilling his duties as Australia's constitutional Head of State, in the absence of The Queen who is the Head of State.
+In carrying out all of these acts of state ceremonial, whether at Government House or in public the Governor-General is fulfilling his duties as Australia's constitutional Head of State, in the absence of The King who is the Sovereign.

 Non-ceremonial social duties